wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-licensing-what-is.md

 <properties
-   pageTitle="What is Microsoft Azure Active Directory licensing? | Microsoft Azure" description="Description of Microsoft Azure AD licensing, how it works, how to get started, and best practices, including Office 365, Microsoft Intune, and Azure Active Directory Premium and Basic editions" services="active-directory" documentationCenter="" authors="curtand"
+   pageTitle="What is Windows Azure Active Directory licensing? | Windows Azure" description="Description of Windows Azure AD licensing, how it works, how to get started, and best practices, including Office 365, Microsoft Intune, and Azure Active Directory Premium and Basic editions" services="active-directory" documentationCenter="" authors="curtand"